Aliases for ATG16L1 Gene

 GeneCards Summary for ATG16L1 Gene

 ATG16L1 (Autophagy Related 16 Like 1) is a Protein Coding gene.
 Diseases associated with ATG16L1 include Inflammatory Bowel Disease 10 and Crohn's Disease.
-Among its related pathways are Cellular Senescence and mTOR signalling.
+Among its related pathways are Toll-Like receptor Signaling Pathways and Cellular Senescence.
 GO annotations related to this gene include identical protein binding.
 An important paralog of this gene is ATG16L2.

 UniProtKB/Swiss-Prot for ATG16L1 Gene